Q: Is the “kin” in words like “pumpkin,” “catkin,” and “Watkins” related to the “kin” that are your relatives? I’m guessing it’s not.

 This “-kin” didn’t come into English right away.
 As the OED remarks, “No trace of the suffix is found in Old English.”

-Instead, it began cropping up in the mid-13th century in men’s nicknames, which the OED says “were either adoptions or imitations of diminutive forms current in Flanders and Holland.”
+Instead, it began cropping up in the mid-13th century in men’s pet names, which as the the OED says “were either adoptions or imitations of diminutive forms current in Flanders and Holland.”

 Thus first names like “Jankin” (an affectionate diminutive of John), “Watkin” (a pet name for Walter), and “Wilkin” (a familiar form of Will or William) began appearing in Middle English in the 13th and 14th centuries.